justinb4003/crpc/README.md

 *(A completed box on the right with white duck tape used to cover all seams.
 This is built with the currently published 4mm thick plates.
 The one on the left is a test in progress using 2mm thick plates.)*

 ## 3D printing the frame
 There are 3 types of parts you need to print.
-A plate for holding each fan, which are sized at 121mm wide to give just a little bit of wiggle room for the fan to be out of spec with 120mm.
-You'll also want to print some corner piece for the corners.
+A plate for holding each fan, which are sized at 120mm wide for full sized fans or the slim80 versions for a 80mm fan version that requires no screws.
+You'll also want to print some corner pieces.
 A couple sizes are pre-generated for you.
 Last is the 'nofan' file which is a solid plate that is used to fill in between the corners and wherever you have a fan.

 A quick and dirty way of doing it is to print the fan plate, print the corner plates of 25mm size, and a few 25mm nofan plates.
 You can then use tape to cover the holes left behind.